Amin Yousefi

-Amin Yousefi, (Persian: امین یوسفی) born in 1996, is an Iranian image-based artist and researcher.
-He has won the Foam Talent Awards in 2024.
+Amin Yousefi, (Persian: امین یوسفی) born in 1996, is an Iranian image-based artist and curator.
+His practice engages with photography, archival material, and image based research.
+He was selected for Foam Talent in 2024 for Eyes Dazzle as They Search for the Truth and received the C/O Berlin Award in 2026 for his project, Defensive Readiness: Revised Edition.

 Life and work

 Yousefi was born and raised in Abadan, Iran.
 He completed his graduate studies in Documentary Photography at the University of Westminster in London in 2022.
+In 2026, his photobook Eyes Dazzle as They Search for the Truth was published by Luhz Press, with an essay by David Campany.
+The work revisits photographs of the 1979 Iranian Revolution through a process of rephotography.